 - Pairing button – syncs the stick with a controller (including the console) when using PS4 or Xbox One.

-The Mad Catz Ego Arcade Fight Stick is rather heavy, which is due to the massive parts used in its construction.
+The Mad Catz Ego Arcade Fight Stick is rather heavy due to the massive parts used in its construction.

 The device had to be made larger for a spacious top panel.
-This resulted in it being heavier, which is too much for some gamers, while for others, especially tabletop gamers, it is considered an advantage.
-It also lacks a headphone jack, a feature some gamers find important too.
-I myself not so much.
+This resulted in it being heavier, which is too much for some gamers, while it is considered an advantage for others, especially tabletop gamers.
+It also lacks a headphone jack, a feature some gamers find important.

 With the classic Vewlix button placement, the first buttons of each row are shifted down by 15 millimeters, or half a key, to allow better access for the thumbs.
 This makes for comfortable gaming in a variety of situations.